 The assessment period for registration is normally at the end of May.
-The assessment will be carried out by the Advisor and an Assessor.
-The primary supervisor should only be in attendance by special request.
+The assessment will be carried out by the Postgraduate Advisor and an Assessor.
+The Primary Supervisor should only be in attendance by special request.

-Having met with their supervisors in Michaelmas term, candidates are to revise their submitted proposal (from their application for admission) and submit them to their supervisor at the start of Lent Term.
-Supervisors will arrange a meeting with the advisor and candidate in order to discuss the proposal's feasibility, framework and timeline to completion, during Lent Term, and address preparations for the First Year Assessment
+Having met with their supervisors in Michaelmas term, candidates are to revise their submitted proposal (from their application for admission) and submit them to their supervisor at the start of Lent term.
+Supervisors will arrange a meeting with the Postgraduate advisor and candidate in order to discuss the proposal's feasibility, framework and timeline to completion, during Lent term (15th-19th March), and address preparations for the First Year Assessment

-By 27th April 2020 candidates must submit to their supervisor a progress essay of up to 10,000 words, and they may also add a section of the thesis of up to 10,000 words.
+By 3rd May 2021 candidates must submit to their supervisor a progress essay of up to 10,000 words, and they may also add a section of the thesis of up to 10,000 words.
 Candidates are also expected to submit their progress log, signed by their primary supervisor, in order to show the methods training (and any other relevant activities) they have undertaken.
-The progress log also needs to be sent to the PhD administrator.
+The progress log also needs to be sent to the PhD administrator (ha446@cam.ac.uk).
 Finally, the candidate must provide a timeline for the remainder of their research.
 This must include when and in what order the candidate intends to proceed with research.

-By 15th May 2020 candidates should submit all materials to their Advisor and Assessor via email, unless a hard copy is requested, and copy in the PhD administrator.
-The assessments should then take place between 18th May and 4th June.
+By 21st May 2021 candidates should submit all materials to their Postgraduate Advisor and Assessor via email, unless a hard copy is requested, and copy in the PhD administrator.
+The assessments should then take place between 24th May and 10th June.